intel/neural-compressor/README.md

 ### Prerequisites

 Python version: 3.7, 3.8, 3.9, 3.10
-> More Details of validated hardware and software system can be found at [Installation Guide](./docs/source/installation_guide.md#).
+> More details of validated hardware and software system can be found at [Installation Guide](./docs/source/installation_guide.md#).

 ### Install on Linux
 Option1: install stable **basic** version from pypi